-What’s more, if you link a credit card through your PayPal account, the latter has a Buyer Protection programme which reimburses you the price of the item plus postage and packaging fees if a product either doesn’t turn up or isn’t as described.
+What’s more, if you link a credit card through your PayPal account, the latter has a Buyer Protection programme.
+This reimburses you the price of the item plus postage and packaging fees if a product either doesn’t turn up, or isn’t as described.
 Yes, exceptions exist, but I doubt you’ll be indulging in real estate on Black Friday, ready for Christmas!
 (Here are a few ways to keep your PayPal secure.)

 This is always tempting because it’s quick and easy.
 You get a newsletter in your inbox promising some amazing Black Friday offers.
 All you have to do is click the link, add it to your cart, pay, and away you go!